 Here is a fun activity that will illustrate the importance of properly setting priorities.
 I call it the Priorities Worksheet.
-It is a four-box model with two key elements (below).
+It is a four-box model with two key elements.
 Across the top axis you see the word "Urgent" with both a high and low rating.
 The vertical axis is the word "Important" also with a high and low rating.

-Rank in order which box you would do first, second, third, then fourth at work.
-Write your answer for that box right within the box.
+Rank order from #1-#4 which box you would do first, second, third, then fourth at work.
+Write your answer for that box on the line provided within that box.
 Then brainstorm 2-3 activities that fall within each of the four boxes.
-Take three minutes to complete this activity before you move into the next section.
+Take three minutes to complete this activity before you move onto the next section.